-- 2.1 Section 72 of the Anti-Social Behaviour, Crime and Policing Act 2014, requires a local authority to carry out the necessary consultation and the necessary publicity when deciding on the future course of action in relation to a PSPO. - 2.2 The findings of a consultation exercise (Appendix 2) indicate support for the renewal of the PSPO. - 2.3 The feedback from the consultation relating to the PSPO provided the following evidence: - a) The need for the PSPO remains proportionate and necessary in the Borough of Havant due to the ongoing nature of the original issue and the consultation provided evidence for the continuing need for the PSPO; - b) There was no strong feedback that the areas or terms of the PSPO should be varied and therefore varying the PSPO is not appropriate. - c) The consultation indicated a continuing need for the PSPO and therefore the findings do not support a discharge of the PSPO. - 2.4 Evidence supports the need to renew the PSPO.
-Although the number of complaints will rise and fall in line with the seasons, the average number of complaints over the past four years is 57 complaints per year. - 2.5 The Council continues to work hard to ensure that all dog owners behaviour in a responsible and respectful manner.
-Owning a dog can bring great happiness but also places a lifelong responsibility on the owner to ensure that the dog is not a hazard, a health risk or nuisance to other members of the community.
-Unfortunately, some owners do not take a responsible attitude towards dog ownership.
-The Council needs to balance the needs of those in charge of dogs with the interests of those affected by the activities of dogs, bearing in mind the need for people, in particular children, to have access to dog-free areas and areas where dogs are kept under strict control.
-The renewal of the PSPO achieves this aim.

-2.6 The wording of the PSPO and schedule can be found at Appendix 1.
+- 2.1 Section 72 of the Anti-Social Behaviour, Crime and Policing Act 2014, requires a local authority to carry out the necessary consultation and the necessary publicity when deciding on the future course of action in relation to a PSPO. - 2.2 The findings of a consultation exercise (Appendix 2) indicated support for the renewal of the PSPO. - 2.3 The feedback from the consultation relating to the Waterlooville Precinct PSPO provided the following evidence: - a) The need for the PSPO remains proportionate and necessary in the Borough of Havant due to the ongoing nature of the original issue and the consultation provided evidence for the continuing need for the PSPO; - b) There was no strong feedback that the areas or terms of the PSPO should be varied and therefore varying the PSPO is not appropriate. - c) The consultation indicated a continuing need for the PSPO and therefore the findings do not support a discharge of the PSPO. - 2.4 In addition, evidence from officers supports the renewal of the PSPO, and therefore this is the decided course of action. - 2.5 The wording of the PSPO and schedule can be found at Appendix 1.
 There are no proposed amendments to content of the PSPO.